be-veb01/open-data-stcv/README.md

 STCV is an authoritative database and is updated on a daily basis.
 We appreciate you linking back the source when you publish (parts of) this data.

 Referencing the database:
 * _STCV.
-Bibliography of the Hand Press Book_.
-Antwerpen: Vlaamse Erfgoedbibliotheek 2000-2018. <http://stcv.be>
+Bibliography of the Hand Press Book_. http://stcv.be Antwerp: Vlaamse Erfgoedbibliotheek.

 Referencing individual records:
-* [Title] in: _STCV.
-Bibliography of the Hand Press Book_.
-Antwerpen: Vlaamse Erfgoedbibliotheek 2000-2018. <http://stcv.be>
+_STCV.
+Bibliography of the Hand Press Book_. '<recordNumber>' http://stcv.be Antwerp: Vlaamse Erfgoedbibliotheek.

-Referencing individual records:
 * _Hoe verwijs je best naar de inhoud van je data? (cf persistente URI's)_
 * _andere richtlijnen voor gebruik?_